 - 1 teaspoon of vanilla

-- 1 tablespoon of maple syrup (optional, can sub in extra milk or apple juice/cider)
+- 1 tablespoon of maple syrup or extra milk or apple juice/cider (optional)

 - Preheat oven to 325°F. Grease a donut pan with coconut oil or avocado oil.

-- Mix the dry ingredients in a large bowl with a whisk, mix very well and break up any clumps.
+- Mix the dry ingredients in a large bowl with a whisk, mix well, and break up any clumps.

-- For the glaze, simply bring the apple cider and spices to a low boil in a small pot.
+- For the glaze, bring the apple cider and spices to a low boil in a small pot.
 Continue to simmer for about 20-30 minutes until the cider has reduced by more than half.
 Let it cool.
-Add a tablespoon or two of powdered sugar to the reduced cider for a more traditional glaze, if desired.
+If desired, add a tablespoon or two of powdered sugar to the reduced cider for a more traditional glaze.
 It will thicken as it cools.

 These doughnuts are best eaten within a day or so.